noobychris/audi-can-rpi/README.md

 ## To-do list

-1. check compability with hudiy (https://hudiy.eu)
+✅ check compability with hudiy (https://hudiy.eu)

-2. show navigation hints in the fis/dis
+📝 show navigation hints in the fis/dis

-3. ~~output content to middle dis/fis section like fis control does (https://fis-control.de/index_de.html)~~ -> after talking to someone who has alredy did that, it's quiet to complex for me to get this done
+❌ ~~output content to middle dis/fis section like fis control does (https://fis-control.de/index_de.html)~~ -> after talking to someone who has already did that, it's quiet to complex for me to get this done

 ---